-The results in Table~\ref{tab:4} show that fine-tuning only on redundant units (20\%) achieves performance comparable to full parameter tuning across most tasks.
+The results in Table~\ref{tab:utility_performacne_sec5} show that fine-tuning only on redundant units (20\%) achieves performance comparable to full parameter tuning across most tasks.
 Notably, the model shows a significant improvement in the \textbf{GSM8K} task, suggesting that repurposing redundant units can even lead to enhanced performance on certain reasoning tasks.
 The minimal difference in performance between full parameter fine-tuning and redundant unit fine-tuning indicates that our approach effectively mitigates the alignment tax, preserving the model’s utility capabilities.

 \textbf{Helpfulness and Interaction. } Additionally, we evaluate the model’s helpfulness using the \textbf{MT-bench} \citep{zheng2023judging}, which evaluates how well the model engages in helpful and informative interactions over multiple turns of dialogue.
 The evaluation includes both \textit{first turn} and \textit{second turn} helpfulness scores, where the model is assessed for the usefulness of its responses.
-As shown in Table~\ref{tab:4}, fine-tuning only on redundant units leads to comparative or even better helpfulness scores, especially in the \textit{first turn}, where we observe a more obvious increase compared to full parameter fine-tuning.
+As shown in Table~\ref{tab:utility_performacne_sec5}, fine-tuning only on redundant units leads to comparative or even better helpfulness scores, especially in the \textit{first turn}, where we observe a more obvious increase compared to full parameter fine-tuning.
 Overall, by repurposing redundant units for alignment, we manage to retain and even enhance the model’s performance on key downstream tasks without incurring the typical alignment tax associated with full parameter updates.
 This approach demonstrates the potential for scalable and efficient safety alignment.